NeuralNexusAIML/CodeCon-Team-34/README.md

 # CoinForCause

-CoinForCause is a charitable website aimed at promoting social causes and raising funds through cryptocurrency donations.
+CoinForCause is a charitable website aimed at promoting social causes and raising funds and donations.
 This repository contains the HTML, CSS, and JavaScript code for the CoinForCause website.

 ## Table of Contents